rees46/api-docs/source/includes/_nps.md

 # Net Promoter Score

-Endpoints to work with NPS service.
+Endpoints is used to work with NPS service.

 Glossary: